patrickpichler/going-minimal/talk.md

 easily build images with packages from both wolfi and alpine upstream repos.

 The best part of `apko` then is, that it makes it trivial to build images only containing the strictly necessary parts you need.
-Each installed package in an container image will increase the attack surface of the container.
+Each installed package in an container image will increase its attack surface.
 Of course, a critical vulnerability in for example VIM can only be exploited, if an attacker manages to executes commands in our container.
 For this we need to have a RCE or command injection vulnerability.
 Each package then could act as the next link in the attackers attack chain to take over our service.

-Another very nice side effect of having only the absolutely necessary packages installed the reduce CVE notification fatigue caused by image scanners.
+Another very nice side effect of having only the absolutely necessary packages installed, is the reduce CVE notification fatigue caused by image scanners.
 As mentioned before, do you really care that VIM is vulnerable in your container image?

 For example, let's compare the number of CVEs found in the various images we built today for the `vulnerable-awk-playground`.
 We will use `trivy` for that job.
 All we need to run is `trivy image`